mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 where data.train is a standard vw training-set.
 Just like vw itself, you may call vw-varinfo without any arguments to get a brief usage message.

-## More elaborate usage:
+## a more elaborate usage example:

 If you want to call vw with more arguments, simply pass them through to the training phase of vw via the -P (PassThrough) option like this:

     vw-varinfo -P '--l1 0.0005 -c --passes 40' data.train

-# Sanity check of vw-varinfo using a contrived example
+## Sanity check of vw-varinfo using a contrived example

 Here's a contrived example showing how vw-varinfo performs on a (contrived) perfect linear model.